RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ### New simulator

-If a new simulator is used (VREP, Stage, etc), a `pallet_truck_SIMULATOR` package must be created with at least two launch files:
+If a new simulator is used (VREP, Stage, etc), a `pallet_truck_SIMULATOR` package must be created with at least two low-level launch files:

 1. spawn_simulation.launch, which will load the simulation environment.
 2. spawn_robot.launch, which will spawn a robot into that simulation environemt.

+Remember that this package should only spawn a low-level robot, without spawning it's software (i.e. control), which is done at a higher-level, in this case, in the `pallet_truck_sim_bringup/spawn_robot.launch`.

 Arguments for simulation should match and be remapped to existing arguments.
 For example, if new simulator receives world file through an argument called `environment`, then `spawn_simulation.launch` should receive it through the already existing argument `world`, but internally call the simulator with the `environment` argument.